PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

 # Drush commands

-Module provides many useful shortcuts for export content and one very important command for deploy content.
-You can export only one entity, bunch of entities, entities by type or export whole site at once.
+Module provides many useful shortcuts for export content and one crucial command for deploy content.
+You can export only one entity, a bunch of entities, entities by type or export the whole site at once.

-If a wrong content entity type is entered, module displays a list of all content entity types available on the site as hint.
+If a wrong content entity type is entered, the module displays a list of all content entity types available on the site as a hint.

 ## drush default-content-deploy:export, drush dcde